 The reference inputs V{RT} and V{RB} are the top and bottom of the reference ladder, respectively.
 Input signals between these two voltages will be digitized to 8 bits.
-External voltages applied to the reference input pins should be within the range specified in the Operating Ratings (1.0V to (V_A + 0.1V) for V{RT} and 0V to (V{RT} - 1.0V) for V{RB}).
+External voltages applied to the reference input pins should be within the range specified in Operating Ratings.
 Any device used to drive the reference pins should be able to source sufficient current into the V{RT} pin and sink sufficient current from the V{RB} pin.

 The reference bias circuit of Figure 30 is very simple and the performance is adequate for many applications.
 However, circuit tolerances will lead to a wide reference voltage range.
-Superior performance can generally be achieved by driving the reference pins with a low impedance source.
+Superior performance can generally be achieved by driving the reference pins with low impedance sources.

 The circuit of Figure 31 will allow a more accurate setting of the reference voltages.
-The upper amplifier must be able to source the reference current as determined by the value of the reference resistor and the value of (V{RT} - V{RB}).
+The upper amplifier must be able to source the reference current as determined by the value of the reference resistor and the value of ($V{RT} - V{RB}$).
 The lower amplifier must be able to sink this reference current.
 Both should be stable with a capacitive load.
 The LM8272 was chosen because of its rail-to-rail input and output capability, its high current output and its ability to drive large capacitance loads.

-Of course, the divider resistors at the amplifier input could be changed to suit your reference voltage needs, or the divider can be replaced with potentiometers or DACs for precise settings.
-The bottom of the ladder (V{RB}) may simply be returned to ground if the minimum input signal excursion is 0V.
-Be sure that the driving sources can source sufficient current into the V{RT} pin and sink enough current from the V{RB} pin to keep these pins stable.
+The divider resistors at the inputs to the amplifiers could be changed to suit the application reference voltage needs, or the divider can be replaced with potentiometers or DACs for precise settings.
+The bottom of the ladder (V{RB}) may be returned to ground if the minimum input signal excursion is 0V.

-V{RT} should always be more positive than V{RB} at least by the minimum V{RT} - V{RB} difference in Electrical Characteristics to minimize noise.
-Furthermore, the difference between V{RT} and V{RB} should not exceed the maximum value specified in Electrical Characteristics to avoid signal distortion.
+V{RT} should always be more positive than V{RB} by the minimum V{RT} - V{RB} difference in the Electrical Characteristics table to minimize noise.
+Furthermore, the difference between V{RT} and V{RB} should not exceed the maximum value specified in Converter Electrical Characteristics to avoid signal distortion.

-V{RM} (pin 9) is the center of the reference ladder and should be bypassed to a clean, quiet point in the analog ground plane with a 0.1 μ F capacitor.
+The V{RM} pin is the center of the reference ladder and should be bypassed to a clean, quiet point in the analog ground plane with a 0.1 μ F capacitor.
 DO NOT allow this pin to float.